SyndemicsLab/respondpy/README.md

 # RESPONDPY

 :snake: Welcome to RESPOND for Python! :snake: This repository acts as a set of python bindings for the Syndemics Lab's RESPOND model.
 As such, it is simply a set of wrappers and helper functions for ease of use in various lab projects.
-Our project can be installed from PyPI or build locally.
+Our project can be installed from PyPI or built locally.

 ## RESPOND